The good thing if you invite your colleagues for a farewell lunch, you can also choose whatever restaurant you have on your to-do list.

-Restaurant MOS started in late 2015 and is situated on the IJdok, about 1 kilometre west of the Amsterdam Central Station, overlooking the Northern part of Amsterdam, and landmarks such as the EYE Film Museum and the Shell Tower.
-Therefore, also with a great view on the IJ and its myriad of ships, cruise ships, canal boats and ferries bustling around Amsterdam Central Station.
+Restaurant MOS started in late 2015 and is situated on the IJdok, about 1 kilometer west of the Amsterdam Central Station, overlooking the Northern part of Amsterdam, and landmarks such as the EYE Film Museum and the Shell Tower.
+Therefore, it also has a great view on the IJ and its myriad of ships, cruise ships, canal boats, and ferries bustling around Amsterdam Central Station.

-Inside, the open kitchen and 9 meter high ceiling with the huge windows are the definite eyecathers with the seats dispersed between cosy circular booths and smaller tables.
+Inside, the open kitchen and 9-meter high ceiling with the huge windows are the definite eyecatchers with the seats dispersed between cozy circular booths and smaller tables.

 About the menu

 Overall, the food was fantastic.
-Also the vegetarian dishes were greeted with much enthusiasm, the wine pairings were very good and the service was very attentive yet relaxed through out the lunch.
+Also, the vegetarian dishes were greeted with much enthusiasm, the wine pairings were perfect and the service was very attentive yet relaxed throughout the lunch.
 There were no worries that we had to start about 30 minutes later as 2 of my colleagues had grossly underestimated Friday lunchtime traffic, us mixing and matching menu items and accommodating the dietary restrictions.
-Perhaps it was partially due to the nice weather, but our lunch at Restaurant MOS was really great and laid back experience.
+Perhaps it was partially due to the beautiful weather, but our lunch at Restaurant MOS was a really great and laid back experience.